D-Star-AI/dsRAG/README.md

 - `OllamaChatAPI`

 #### FileSystem
-This defines the file system to be used for saving PDF images.
+This defines the file system to be used for saving PDF images for VLM file parsing.

 For backwards compatibility, if an existing `KnowledgeBase` is loaded in, a `LocalFileSystem` will be created by default using the `storage_directory`.
 This is also the behavior if no `FileSystem` is defined when creating a new `KnowledgeBase`.